Non-realizability of a triple Massey product for the algebra $\mathbb{F}_2[a,b,c]/(ab,bc)$: Koszul algebras

 \section{Koszul algebras}

-For a vector space $V$, let $T(V)$ denote its graded tensor algebra over $\F_2$.
-We recall that a graded $\F_2$-algebra $A = \bigoplus_{n\ge 0} A^n$ is called {\em quadratic} if the map $T(A^1) \to A$ is surjective with kernel generated by elements in $A^1 \otimes A^1$.
-We see that any quadratic algebra $A$ is canonically isomorphic to $T(V)/(R)$, for a vector space of generators $V$ and a subspace of relations ${R \subseteq V \otimes V}$.
+Let $V$ denote a finite-dimensional $\F_2$-vector space, and let $T(V)$ denote its graded tensor algebra over $\F_2$.
+For $R \subseteq V \otimes V$, let $(R)$ denote the two-sided ideal in $T(V)$ generated by $R$.
+We recall from \cite{ppqa} that a graded algebra of the form $T(V)/(R)$ is called a {\em quadratic algebra}.
 For any quadratic algebra we can define the following chain complex of free graded $A$-bimodules.

 \begin{definition} Let $A = T(V)/(R)$ be a quadratic algebra.
 For $n\geq 0$ and $1 \leq i \leq n-1$, let

 and